FREE SHIPPING WITHIN NEW ZEALAND AND ORDERS OVER $100 TO AUSTRALIA

 These tunnels, dug by early gold miners, still exist today.
 Straight, level and dry, you can stand up inside with headroom under the arched roof.
 Very rarely have any collapsed, although occasionally you do find a roof cave-in.
 Pick marks are still clearly visible on the tunnel walls.

-Although mining exposed an abundance of Greenstone in those early gold rush years, the ancient river channels were where the great wealth lay, not just gold but Greenstone too.
-Washed clean of all alluvium, vast piles of mountainous rock called "tailing" preserve the great bulk of this resource.
-Bulldozers were dwarfed in this sea of stones, and when small surface areas were levelled off for tree planting much Greenstone was exposed.
+Although mining exposed an abundance of greenstone in those early gold rush years, the ancient river channels were where the great wealth lay, not just gold but greenstone too.
+Washed clean of all alluvium, vast piles of mountainous rock called "tailings" preserve the great bulk of this resource.
+Bulldozers were dwarfed in this sea of stones, and when small surface areas were levelled off for tree planting, much greenstone was exposed.

-The endless colour variations with shades from black to white and all in between, make Greenstone unique to this part of the world, it stands apart from Nephrite's found in many other countries.
+The endless colour variations with shades from black to white and all shades in between, make Greenstone unique to this part of the world, standing apart from the Nephrite Jade found in many other countries.

 1) Chatoyant

-is so called because of the never ending range of colours which occur in all the main varieties, these colorations are exclusive to Nephrite from this part of the world.
-Carvings made from it are extremely rare and expensive.
-It was once cast aside as being of little use except for paperweights or pen stands, yet this stone reminds all who cast eyes upon it, that the Greenstone from New Zealand is something special different from all close they have seen.
+So called because of the never ending range of colours which occur in all the main varieties, these colourations are exclusive to Nephrite from this part of the world.
+Carvings made from flower jade are extremely rare and expensive.
+It was once cast aside as being of little use except for paperweights or pen stands, yet this stone reminds all who cast eyes upon it, that the greenstone from New Zealand is something special, different from all they have seen.

-is aptly named after whitebait, the famous young fish delicacy, it is a pearly greyish colour which can look bluish in a certain light.
+Named after whitebait, the famous young fish delicacy, Inanga Pounamu is a pearly greyish colour which can look bluish in a certain light.
 It is very translucent in the lighter soft shades and can also be opaque when grey to light brown.

 This variety, unlike the others, is very heat sensitive and must be kept cool during the polishing process, otherwise white burn marks can spoil the overall look.